phusion/traveling-ruby/README.md

 Native extensions:

- * Traveling Ruby only supports native extensions when creating Linux and OS X packages.
+ * Traveling Ruby only supports native extensions when creating Linux and macOS packages.
 Native extensions are currently not supported when creating Windows packages.
  * Traveling Ruby only supports a number of popular native extension gems, and only in some specific versions.
 You cannot use just any native extension gem.
  * Native extensions are covered in [tutorial 3](TUTORIAL-3.md).